Guidance

 Making a complaint about mistreatment

 If you have been mistreated, you should inform consular staff as soon as it is safe for you to do so.
 We will then do our best to visit you, to check on your welfare, discuss the allegations, and explain any local complaints procedures and supportive organisations that you may wish to consider.
-With your permission, and where appropriate, we will consider approaching the local authorities if you have not been treated in line with internationally-accepted standards.
-If you have been mistreated, try to see a doctor, obtain a medical report and if possible take photos of your injuries.
+With your permission, and where appropriate, we will consider approaching the local authorities if you have not been treated in line with internationally accepted standards.
+If you have been mistreated, try to see a doctor, obtain a medical report and if possible, take photos of your injuries.

-Chapter 3: The Liberia judicial system
+Chapter 3: The Liberian judicial system

 Overview